guswhitten/Open-CV-JavaScript/README.md

-Uses open-source openCV.js library to run webcam stream thru image filters and displays on the page.
+Uses open-source openCV.js library to run webcam stream thru image filters and displays on the webpage.
 Included controls for manipulating the filter parameters dynamically.

-TODO: add feature for allowing user to snap photo and download to PC.
+Included button for snapping screenshot of image-processed video, and downloading to computer